-Shepard Recreation Center is another West Philly public space that will get a renovation.
+Shepard Recreation Center is another West Philly public space that will be renovated thanks to the City’s Rebuild program.
 (Photo courtesy of Rebuild PHL).

-Rebuild Philadelphia, the City’s program that invests in public spaces, will break ground on a renovation project at Shepard Recreation Center located in the Haddington neighborhood at 57th and Haverford.
-This is the latest in a series of renovation projects at local recreation centers, public libraries and playgrounds implemented through the program.
+Rebuild Philadelphia, the City’s program that invests in public spaces, will break ground on a renovation project at century-old Shepard Recreation Center located at 57th and Haverford.
+This is the latest in a series of renovation projects at local recreation centers, public libraries and playgrounds implemented through this program.

 The groundbreaking ceremony will take place on Thursday, March 27, beginning at 1:30 p.m.
 Community members are welcome to attend.